Chronicling a Memorable First Year Living in Sydney

 - Do yourself a favour and buy an Opal Card on arrival in Sydney - and load it up with at least $30.
 This will ensure hassle-free travel on buses, the Light Rail tram, ferries and trains.
 You can get these at any newsagent or supermarket.

-- If you love a good coffee shop avoid Australia's only chain 'Gloria Jeans Coffee' but instead head straight for one of the many independent coffee shops the city has to offer.
-You'll be assured of a friendly welcome and a great tasting shot of caffeine for three Bucks.
+- If you love a good coffee shop avoid Australia's only chain 'Gloria Jeans Coffee' but instead head straight for one of the city's many independent coffee shops.
+There you'll be assured of a friendly welcome and a great tasting shot of caffeine for $3.50.

 - If your itinerary allows, find time to visit at least one of Sydney's districts.
 Architecturally, and reasonably central, I can recommend Balmain; it's packed full of colonial-era architecture painted in various shades of pastel.
 Get your shot of the Opera House and Bridge and then head out.